PavanRangani/docs/docs/prd/tasks/task-instance.md

 # Task Instance
 See [Overview](./overview#tasks)

+Meeting/Notes tasks, Trade log task and One time Ad-hoc tasks are exactly same.
+Only difference are:
-Meeting/Notes tasks and One time Ad-hoc tasks are exactly same.
-Only difference is: Meeting/Notes tasks can be added from Meeting/Notes only and also available with Meeting/Note records.
-Those tasks can be managed from Meeting/Note page.
+- Meeting/Notes tasks can be added from Meeting/Notes only and also available with Meeting/Note records and those tasks can be managed from Meeting/Note page.
+- Trade logs tasks can be added from the Trade logs and those tasks can be managed from Trade log page/tabs.

-Ad-hoc tasks can be added from header using + button from any page of the application.
+- Ad-hoc tasks can be added from header using + button from any page of the application.
 They are only available in My tasks page.

 ## Entity details

+### Task Type
+There are 2 types of `One Time` tasks available: `Normal Task` & `Multi-Step Task`.
+There are many cases where the Clarius team needs the ability to create multi-step tasks.
+This occurs in two different use cases.
+- Multi-Step Task - one-time use
+- Multi-Step Template - task that they perform with regularity so they created a template to pull that pre-defines the steps.

 ### Family
 It's a mandatory field.